Mick Herron: Short story collections

-Dolphin Junction features five standalone crime fiction stories complemented by four mystery stories featuring Zoë Boehm and Joe Silvermann.
+Dolphin Junction features five standalone crime fiction stories complemented by four mystery stories featuring characters Zoë Boehm and Joe Silvermann.
 It also includes tales with Jackson Lamb of Slough House.
 Standing by the Wall: The Collected Slough House Novellas includes all novellas in the Slough House series published as of 2022.
-In story terms, Proof of Love, Mirror Images and The Other Half are set before Down Cemetery Road, whereas What We Do comes after Why We Die.
+"Proof of Love", "Mirror Images", and "The Other Half" are set before Down Cemetery Road, whereas "What We Do" comes after Why We Die.